-1. The priority of a transfer of a receivable that is described in a notice registered in the Registry is determined by the time of registration, whether the receivable is acquired by the transferor, or comes into existence, before or after the time of registration.
+1. The priority of a transfer of a receivable | According to EFL the notification is effective without that is described in a notice registered in the Registry is determined by the time of registration, whether the receivable is acquired by the transferor, or comes into existence, before or after the time of registration.
 2. Subject to Article 17, the priority of a security transfer extends to all obligations secured by the transfer, including obligations incurred after the transfer became effective against third parties.